What is an Engineering Design Degree Apprenticeship?

 Things I should consider?

-To succeed on your chosen scheme you should have a passion for a STEM (Science, Technology, Engineering or Maths) based subject and a desire to pursue a career within the field.
-Following successful completion of your Level 5 Apprenticeship you will have the opportunity to complete a level 6 Bachelors of Engineering degree or a level 6 Bachelors of Science degree, whilst learning the practical engineering skills required for the role and earning a salary.
+To succeed on your chosen pathway, you should have a passion for a STEM (Science, Technology, Engineering or Maths) based subject and a desire to pursue a career within the field.
+Following successful completion of your Level 5 Apprenticeship you will have the opportunity to complete a Level 6 Bachelors of Engineering degree or a Level 6 Bachelors of Science degree, whilst learning the practical skills required for the role.

 Throughout your chosen scheme, you will get to work on exciting projects and deliver complex pieces of work whilst becoming an integral part of a community of enthusiastic, talented individuals, who will go on to shape the future of Sellafield Ltd.